 Ironically, although World Bank researchers do not identify inequality or its associated grievance as contributing to war, World Bank policy makers assume the importance of reducing inequality (and poverty) to achieve peace.
-World Bank President James Wolfensohn asserted that "If you cannot deal with the question of poverty, if you cannot deal with the issue of equity, then you are not dealing with the question of peace."19 income inequality to conflict and repression, poor sub-Saharan countries, with the support of the international community, 20 must strengthen and restructure the political economy of economically stagnant and inegalitarian countries.
+World Bank President James Wolfensohn asserted that "If you cannot deal with the question of poverty, if you cannot deal with the issue of equity, then you are not dealing with the question of peace."

+Given the contribution of low average income, slow economic growth, and high income inequality to conflict and repression, poor sub-Saharan countries, with the support of the international community, must strengthen and restructure the political economy of economically stagnant and inegalitarian countries.
 The major changes developing country governments need to make are economic and political institutional changes-the development of a legal system, enhanced financial institutions, greater investment in basic education and other forms of social capital, well-functioning resource and exchange markets, programs to target weaker segments of the population, and democratic institutions that accommodate and co-opt the country's various ethnic and regional communities.
 Institutional and infrastructural development increases the productivity of private investment and public spending and enhances the effectiveness of governance.